Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 Role of Visiting Board Member

-After being matched with one of our nonprofit partner organizations, fellows take up the role of a nonvoting, visiting board member.
+After being paired and matched with one of our nonprofit partner organizations, fellows take up the role of a nonvoting, visiting board member.
 Although “visiting” does not necessarily connote dynamic participation, we expect fully that fellows engage actively with their boards to reflect the experiential nature of the role.
 We intend for their experience to be defined by two equally important duties:

 - Visiting Board Members should be continuously learning and developing over the duration of the fellowship;